NouraSami/Android-Location-Tracker-App/README.md

 # Android-Location-Tracker-App

-Location Tracker is an android app made using Android Studio Kotlin.
+Location Tracker is an android app made using Android Studio Kotlin that tracks the user location.

 The app contains two avtivites:
 1- Shows the user location and pinpoint the user location after a specific time.